 Q: Where can I buy the pure chili powder you talk about on your website?
 I can’t find it anywhere.

-A: Chili powders like New Mexican Chimayo are all but impossible to find in your local supermarket.
+A: Chili powders like New Mexican Chimayo are all but impossible to find in your local supermarket, unless you live in a region they are produced.
 You can try several of the online catalogs I’ve featured in the Useful Links section.
 You will pay a shipping charge, but if you buy in bulk it is worth it.

 Q: Is it true that you can actually hurt yourself by eating habanero peppers?